bemace/SpotterLevel3/README.md

 This is being developed for the [Saint Cloud Amateur Radio Club](https://w0sv.club) (W0SV) which operates Central Minnesota Skywarn.
 I dont know if this will be useful to other clubs or Skywarn organizations but you're welcome to try it out.

-## Requirements
+## System Requirements

-* Java 11.
+* Java 11. (the Windows distributions include the necessary JRE)

 ## Setup

-* Enter your aprs.fi API key on the settings screen
+* Enter your aprs.fi API key on the settings screen.
+(Create a free account and then get your API key from your [My Account](https://aprs.fi/account/) page.)
+* add the placefile URL to GRLevel3's Placefile Manager: http://localhost:8080/placeFiles/spotters

 ## Support
 Submit bug reports and feature requests on GitHub: https://github.com/bemace/SpotterLevel3/issues